AlexELEC/docs.dev/content.en/docs/tvlink/docs/pvr-tvlink-client.md

 + «Buffering streams» – if activated, the client will additionally buffer streams (using Kodi's capabilities).

-+ «FFmpegDirect for Timeshift» – enables the Timeshift function via the «Inputstream FFmpeg Direct» addon.

-+ «FFmpegDirect for Catchup» – enables the Catchup function via the «Inputstream FFmpeg Direct» addon.
++ «Use Inputstream FFmpeg Direct» – enabling this parameter activates the Timeshift and Catchup functionalities using the «Inputstream FFmpeg Direct» add-on.

 {{% hint info %}}
-The last two options ("FFmpegDirect for ...") will only work if you activate the "Inputstream FFmpeg Direct" add-on.
-Otherwise, the client will ignore them.
+This last option («Use Inputstream FFmpeg Direct») will only work provided that you activate the «Inputstream FFmpeg Direct» add-on.
+Otherwise, the client will ignore these features.

 The "Inputstream FFmpeg Direct" add-on has been specifically modified to work with "TVLINK" and is embedded in the system.
 If you update it to the original version, it will lose its functionality regarding "TVLINK".